We’ve all been there — feeling like there’s just some pep missing in our step. Thankfully, there’s a natural (and tasty!) solution in your pantry.

 Reishi mushrooms, nicknamed “nature’s Xanax,” are a great natural way to de-stress.
 This mushroom contains the compound triterpene, which is known for its calming properties.
 It also possesses anticancer, anti-inflammatory, anti-anxiety, and antidepressant qualities.

-This magic mushroom may also promote better sleep (as shown in studies on rats), leaving you more rested and focused throughout your day.
+This magic mushroom may also promote better sleep (as shown in

 - promotes more restful sleep